SeuperHakkerJa/ASCII-ART/README.md

 0. Download all files

 1. Change variable name `filename` into your image's name
-2. Run program, by entering such line in your terminal while the source file is in the current directory.
+2. Run program, by entering this line in your terminal while the source file is in the current directory.

 ```
 python ascii_art.py